Saifan86/SlackBot-Kot/README.md

 KOT is an AI-powered, royalty-themed Slack bot built for the **Hack Club Stardance** summer program.
 Using the free Google Gemini API, KOT rules over your Slack workspace, offering medieval-style roasts, royal decrees, project generation, and interactive coding challenges.'K' stands for kings and "OT" from BOT and thats how our majesty KOT were Named ;)

+-Note-
+I might be bad at explaining so if u didn't understood few things, FORGIVE ME!!